-A party may obtain disclosure from another party of the information or material listed in Rule 194.2 by serving the other party-no later than 30 days before the end of any applicable discovery period-the following request: "Pursuant to Rule 194, you are requested to disclose, within 30 days of service of this request, the information or material described in Rule [state rule, e.g., 194.2, or 194.2(a), (c), and (f), or 194.2(d) (g)]."
+A party may obtain disclosure from another party of the information or material listed in Rule 194.2 by serving the other party- no later than 30 days before the end of any applicable discovery period-the following request: "Pursuant to Rule 194, you are requested to disclose, within 30 days of service of this request, the information or material described in Rule [state rule, e.g., 194.2, or 194.2(a), (c), and (f), or 194.2(d)-(g)]."

 - (a) Duty to Disclose.
 Except as exempted by Rule 194.2(d) or as otherwise agreed by the parties or ordered by the court, a party must, without awaiting a discovery request, provide to the other parties the information or material described in Rule 194.2, 194.3, and 194.4. - (b) Production.
-Copies of documents and other tangible items ordinarily must be served with the response.
-But if the responsive documents are voluminous, the response must state a reasonable time and place for the production of documents.
-The responding party must produce the documents at the time and place stated, unless otherwise agreed by the parties or ordered by the court, and must provide the requesting party a reasonable opportunity to inspect them.
+If a party does not produce copies of all responsive documents, electronically stored information, and tangible things with the response, the response must state a reasonable time and method for the production of these items.
+The responding party must produce the items at the time and in the method stated, unless otherwise agreed by the parties or ordered by the court, and must provide the requesting party a reasonable opportunity to inspect them.